schormans/CuCCo/README.md

 - Non-square PCB coils currently use the gap length formula for square coils; this should be updated.
 Non-critical, since this only affects SRF calcs.
+- Improve user friendliness; implement GUI when all other functions are in place.